Boca Raton Campus

 Hi all, my name is Leandro Aristeguieta.
-I am a history MA student and a TA for the history department here at FAU.
+I am a history MA student and a GTA for the history department here at FAU.
 My research interests are the Latin American Cold War and US-Latin American relations.
 I have prior professional writing experience as before coming to FAU, I worked for a couple of years as a journalist in my home state of Pennsylvania.
 I've also done freelance writing, typically longer form articles in various topics.
-I graduated with a BA in History and a BS in Journalism from a college back home in 2021.
-This is my second semester at the writing center and I'm excited to help clients with their writing needs.
+I graduated with a BA in History and a BS in Journalism from Clarion University of Pennsylvania in 2021.
+This is my third semester at the writing center and I'm excited to help clients with their writing needs.
 I'm proficient in global revision and proofreading, brainstorming thesis statements and arguments, organization, AP Style and Chicago Style citations.
 I've also helped clients with their resumes before.
 If you need help with something else, I am willing to work with you as much as possible too.

 Macie graduated from FAU with a bachelor’s of arts degree in English and a minor in sociology.
 Her concentration was in writing and rhetoric, making her a good resource for help on finding your authorial voice, creating and strengthening your argument(s), brainstorming and generating ideas for academic and creative writing, and learning new frameworks to elevate any writing piece.
 She is passionate about creative writing, having been published in FAU’s Coastlines magazine in spring of 2022.
 Outside of work at FAU, Macie has completed three separate mentorship programs offered by FAU for over two years.
 When it comes to helping students with their writing, her personal philosophy is to facilitate critical thinking of not only the assignment, but the process of writing itself.
 Macie is very familiar with APA and MLA format, so if you are looking for a passionate, creative writer with an interesting perspective on what it means to write, Macie would be happy to help with all of your writing needs.